dabeaz/curio/CONTRIBUTING.md

 Contributing to Curio
 =====================

-As a general rule, The Curio project does not accept pull requests except by invitation.
-However, if you have found a bug, a typo, or have ideas for improvement, please submit an issue instead.
+Although Curio is made available as open-source software, it is not developed as a community project.
+Thus, pull requests are not accepted except by invitation.
+However, if you have found a bug, a typo, or have an idea for improvement, please submit an issue instead.